tosher/Mediawiker/README.md

 [Mediawiker](https://github.com/tosher/Mediawiker) is a plugin for Sublime Text editor (ver.
 2/3) that adds possibility to use it as Wiki Editor on [Mediawiki](http://mediawiki.org) based sites like [Wikipedia]((http://en.wikipedia.org)) and [many other](http://www.mediawiki.org/wiki/Sites_using_MediaWiki/en).

 ## Main features
-* Working with mediawiki based sites through the use of [mwclient library](http://sourceforge.net/apps/mediawiki/mwclient/index.php?title=Main_Page) .
+* Working with mediawiki based sites through the use of [mwclient library](http://sourceforge.net/apps/mediawiki/mwclient/index.php?title=Main_Page).
+Mwclient was modified for work under **Sublime text 3**.
 * New pages creation / existing pages edition and posting to wiki.
 * Possibility to open pages from history-list of posted pages or from category tree menu.
 * TOC (table of contents) menu of the page edited to move by page headers.